How to boot the Samsung Galaxy S7 modem with plain Linux kernel interfaces only

 I’ve been running PostmarketOS on my Samsung Galaxy S7 recently.
 As far as I can tell, none of the available modem/telephony stacks supports the Galaxy S7 modem.

-I was expecting to be able to just open /dev/ttyACM0
+I was expecting to be able to just open /dev/ttyACM0 or similar and

 speak AT commands